An object that provides the interface to control the player’s transport behavior.

 currentor its playback

 rate.
 You should register and unregister for KVO change notifications on the main thread.
-This avoids the possibility of receiving a partial notification if a change is being made on another thread.
-AV Foundation invokes
+This avoids the possibility of receiving a partial notification when making a change on another thread.
+AVFoundation invokes

-observeon the main thread, even if the change operation is made on another thread.
+observeon the main thread, even when making the change operation on another thread.

 Value(for Key Path: of: change: context:)

 Timed State Observations: KVO works well for general state observations, but isn’t intended for observing continuously changing state like the player’s time.

 These methods let you observe time changes either periodically or by boundary, respectively.
 As changes occur, invoke the callback block or closure you supply to these methods to give you the opportunity to take some action such as updating the state of your player’s user interface.

 AVPlayer are nonvisual objects, meaning that on their own they are unable to present an asset’s video onscreen.
 You have two primary approaches you can use to present your video content onscreen:

 AVKit: The best way to present your video content is with the AVKit framework’s